merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 This command produces a table of codon frequencies from coding sequences in the contigs database.
 The first column of the table contains gene caller IDs and subsequent columns contain frequency data.
 The decoded amino acid is included in each codon column name with the flag, `--header-amino-acids`.

 {{ codestart }}
+anvi-get-codon-frequencies -c %(contigs-db)s \
-anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output.txt --header-amino-acids
+                           -o path/to/output.txt \
+                           --header-amino-acids
 {{ codestop }}

 ### Function frequencies

 This command produces a table of function frequencies rather than gene frequencies.
-By using `--function-sources` without any arguments, the output will include every function from every source used to annotate the genome, e.g., 'KOfam', 'KEGG_BRITE', 'Pfam'.
+By using `--function-sources` without any arguments, the output will include every %(function)s source available in a given %(contigs-db)s, e.g., `KOfam`, `KEGG_BRITE`, `Pfam` (you can always see the complete list of %(function)s in *your* %(contigs-db)s by running the program %(anvi-db-info)s on it).
 The first four columns of the table before frequency data contain, respectively, gene caller IDs, function sources, accessions, and names.

 {{ codestart }}
+anvi-get-codon-frequencies -c %(contigs-db)s \
+                           --function-sources \
-anvi-get-codon-frequencies -c path/to/contigs.db --function-sources --function-table-output path/to/function_output.txt
+                           --function-table-output path/to/function_output.txt
 {{ codestop }}

 ### Gene frequencies with function information